Skip to main content

 Many brokers charge a fee for their services, and this can be fairly expensive.
 Some charge a flat rate of between £300-£600 and others charge the fees as a percentage of your new mortgage deal, often up to 2% of the total mortgage value.

-It’s a good idea to be cautious of those brokers demanding up-front fees, as it’s possible that you could lose this type of payment, if they are unable to find you a suitable deal!
+It’s a good idea to be cautious of those brokers demanding up-front fees, as it’s possible you could lose them, if they're unable to find you a suitable deal!

 The good news is that there are some totally fee-free mortgage brokers available, such as our partners at Mojo mortgages.